Abelmoschus ficulneus: Description

+Germination

 Abelmoschus ficulneus germinates in the spring and summer months, after the effects of rainfall and irrigation have set in.
 The plant grows rapidly over spring and summer several months after emergence, through autumn.
 Mature seeds are produced within a month of flowering in the late summer and autumn seasons.

+Habitat

-The species is native to north and east Africa, Madagascar, Indomalaya and Northern Australia, where it has become a common crop weed, particularly in cotton.
+The species is native to north and East Africa, Madagascar, Indomalaya and Northern Australia, where it has become a common crop weed, particularly in cotton.

+Human Use

+This plant can be cultivated for human use in medicinal treatments.
+This species has been used in traditional medicine for the treatment of sprains, toothaches, and bronchitis.
+In addition, studies also show that the oral administration of A.ficulneus can potentially increase antibody responses and contribute in furthering future research specific to treating diseases that affect the immune system.
+Research also shows that the root extracts of this plant can protect from drug-induced hepatotoxicity.
+This particular species consists of many antioxidant properties that can be cultivated to improve physical well-being.
+The rich source of oils and proteins in the seeds are responsible for the plants anti-oxidative properties.